-The Cachapa is a Venezuelan dish made of corn, usually blended corn or maize flour, where the batter is either placed on a hot griddle, boiled in corn leaves, or baked in the oven.
+Cachapa is a Venezuelan pancake made of corn, usually blended corn or maize flour, in which a batter is cooked on a hot griddle, packed into corn leaves and boiled, or baked in an oven.
 This vegan version is simply delightful, super healthy, and easy to prepare.
 It feels like biting into a soft piece of cake, almost like a fluffy pancake that is sweet and savory at the same time.

-Perfect with a side dish of Tapioca with kombu algae, which gives a smooth, almost buttery, palatable taste of the sea, vegan cachapa goodness is perfect for any meal’s main attraction.
+This dish works well as a main course, served with a side of tapioca with kombu algae, which gives a smooth, almost buttery taste of the sea.
+When you try once this vegan cachapa is perfect for substituing seasfood recipes.

-Of course, the humble corn is the main hero of this dish.
-Civilizations like the Maya, Olmec, Aztec, and Inca all have gods and legends that involve corn.
+The humble corn is the main hero of this dish.
+Civilizations like the Maya, Olmec, Aztec and Inca all have gods and legends that involve corn.
 Even today, groups like the Maya still value corn and associate the plant with life.
-One can find corn of all different shapes, sizes, and colors in different countries like Peru and Mexico, including purple, white, and blue.
+One can find corn of all different shapes, sizes, and colors in South American countries like Peru and Mexico, including purple, white, black, red and blue.
 Corn originated in Mexico, and the beginnings of its cultivation nearly 9,000 years ago completely changed the way people eat corn in South America and the rest of the world.
-The Mexicans and other countries who used corn as their staple must have prepared corn Cachapa in some other form and given it another name.
+The Mexicans and other countries who used corn as their staple cooking ingredient also have dishes similar to Cachapa though called by other names.

 - 6-7 medium-sized cobs of organic corn